 Exhalation

-Barotrauma/volutrauma, decrease in cardiac output, blood pressure changes; pulmonary infection, tracheal damage, respiratory muscle fatigue, poor nutrition
+Barotrauma/volutrauma, decrease in cardiac output, blood pressure changes; pulmonary infection, tracheal damage, respiratory muscle fatigue, and poor nutrition.

 34. What causes mechanical ventilation failure?

-35. What is the other data that may collectively indicate the need for mechanical ventilation?
+35. What other data may collectively indicate the need for mechanical ventilation?

-(1) No chest movement, (2) Absent breath sounds, (3) Hypoventilation (especially in the presence of a suspected drug overdose), (4) Persistent hypoxemia (regardless of the FiO2)
+No chest movement, absent breath sounds, hypoventilation (especially in the presence of a suspected drug overdose), and persistent hypoxemia (regardless of the FiO2).

-36. In adults, what are the 9 things needed for the initiation of mechanical ventilation?
+36. What are the 9 things needed for the initiation of mechanical ventilation?

 37. What is the normal FiO2 to initiate mechanical ventilation for an adult?

 Use the same FiO2 as the previous if it available.
 Don’t put the patient on room air (21%).
-Use 30 – 60% if the previous FIO2 is not known or if they were on room air.
-Initiate with
+Use 30-60% if the previous FIO2 is not known or if they were on room air.
+Initiate with an FiO2 of 100% if it’s an emergency situation.

 38. What is the normal PEEP to initiate mechanical ventilation for an adult patient?

 For PEEP, you should use the same as previous (CPAP values/the expiratory side of BIPAP).
-Or if no previous PEEP then any PEEP under 10 cmH20 is ok.
+Or if no previous PEEP then any PEEP under 10 cmH20.

 39. What is the normal mode that should be used to initiate mechanical ventilation on an adult patient?